 You may get support if you are caring for someone with a mental illness.
-You can ask the local authority to assess your needs by asking for a Carer’s assessment.
+You can ask the local authority to assess your needs by asking for a carer’s assessment.
 The local authority can give you support and services if you have ‘eligible needs’.
-This section explains eligible needs, how you can get an assessment, and what support you may get.
+This page explains eligible needs, how you can get an assessment, and what support you may get.

 - The Care Act 2014 recognises the equal importance of supporting carers and the people they care for.

 - The Care Act gives carers the right to support from their local authority.
 You can get this support through a carer’s assessment.

 - A carer’s assessment should look at all your needs, including the things you would like to be able to do in your daily life.
 Your needs should be written down in a support plan.